-Decem ber 31, December 31,
+Decem ber 31, December 31, 2023

-20 23 2022
+20 24

 Donation from shareholders \$ 35 35

-- (iii) Retained earnings-Distribution of retained earnings - 1) Legal reserve
+(iii) Retained earnings

+1) Legal reserve

 The ROC Company Act stipulates that companies must retain 10% of their annual net earnings, as defined in the Act, until such retention equals the amount of issued share capital.
 When a company incurs no loss, it may, pursuant to a resolution to be adopted by the shareholders' meeting as required, distribute its legal reserve by issuing new shares or distributing cash.
 Only the portion of legal reserve which exceeds 25% of the issued share capital may be distributed.